Core question

 It tests transfer into a live persuasion domain instead of a lookalike corpus.

-That makes it the hinge between the style story in `EpsteinBench` and the darker social-behavior story in the later benchmarks.
+That makes it the hinge between the style story in `EpsteinBench` and the behavioral story in the later benchmarks.

 For each held-out row: